 Supervisors and users of lasers shall complete the fundamental laser safety training class offered by EHS prior to beginning work with any lasers.The training will consist of the following general topics: Laser Fundamentals, Laser Hazards, Non-beam Hazards, Laser Accidents, Control Measures, and Elements of PSU's Laser Safety Program.

-The supervisor shall provide training to users in the operating and safety procedures of individual laser systems.
+In addition, the supervisor shall provide training to users in the operating and safety procedures of each individual laser system.

 Pre-use: A pre-use medical evaluation may be conducted on laser users based on a risk assessment.